 - How can I arrange a visit?

 If you do not have external funding, you will be offered a stipend from your research supervisor’s grant.
-Stipend levels range from $22,000 to $25,000 per annum.
+Stipend levels range from $25,000 to $35,000 per annum.
+Effective for 2021-2022 September intake, our minimum stipend will be $25,000 per annum with a top up to $30,000 per year for a major scholarship holder.
 You can increase the amount you earn by obtaining scholarship funding from external sources.
-The most common sources are NSERC , CIHR and the Michael Smith Foundation.
+The most common sources are NSERC, CIHR,and the Michael Smith Foundation.

 New BIMB Student Stipend Policy, effective for grads starting September 2017.

-Domestic tuition fees are approximately $4707 per year plus student activity fees of about $900 per year.
+Domestic tuition fees are approximately $5302 per year plus student activity fees of about $1,192 per year.
 Some activity fees are optional.
-International tuition fees are about $8268 per year plus activity fees.
-Currently international grads qualify for the International Partial Tuition Scholarship which reduces their tuition fees to a rate similar to domestic students.
+International tuition fees are about $9314 per year plus activity fees.
+Currently international grads qualify for the International Partial Tuition Scholarship a $3,200 award, which reduces their tuition fees to a rate similar to domestic students.
 After three years in the graduate program for domestic PhD students and two years for MSc’s, fees are reduced to a continuing fees value.
 International students do not qualify for this tuition fee reduction.
 Please see the UBC calendar for information on current fee levels.
+Please be reminded that the Board of Governors will approve tuition increase at 2 to 4 % per year.

 Course TA positions are advertised on the careers opportunities page.
 We advertise TA positions in the spring for the forthcoming September and January terms.
-A 96 hours TA position earns about $2,993.
+A 96 hours TA position earns about $3244, to $3,372.
 There are also casual markers and invigilator positions that are advertised via email through out the year.

 So long as you meet the basic eligibility criteria (be a Canadian citizen/permanent resident and have first class standing for the last two years) you should apply to NSERC/CIHR.
 Please review Tri-Agency rules and eligibility criteria.